Junior Sail Camp

 What to wear to sail camp

-small gear bag with a towel, change of clothes and a sweat shirt.
+There’s a good chance that sailors will get wet every day.
+It is recommended sailors wear bathing suit, sailing or board shorts, rash guard or UV protective quick dry shirts, a hat and sunglasses.
+Please pack a small gear bag with a towel, change of clothes and a sweat shirt.
 Sailors need closed‐toe water shoes example Tevas, Keens, Crocs, neoprene booties or sailing boots.
 Shoes must be able to stay on feet whilst sailing and swimming.

 Flip flops are NOT acceptable for sailing.